ballerina-platform/asyncapi-triggers/asyncapi/shopify/Module.md

 2. Use `bal run` command to compile and run the Ballerina program.

 ### Step 4: Subscribe to a webhook topic with the URL of the service
 Subscribe to a webhook topic by following [this guide](https://shopify.dev/apps/webhooks/configuration/https).
-You can also use the [Ballerina Shopify Admin connector](https://central.ballerina.io/ballerinax/shopify.admin) to subscribe to a webhook topic.
+You can use the `createWebhook` operation of the [Ballerina Shopify Admin connector](https://central.ballerina.io/ballerinax/shopify.admin) to programatically subscribe to a webhook topic.
+You can also use the Shopify Admin dashboard to manually create a webhook.
+In your Shopify Admin dashboard, head to `Settings > Notifications` and scroll down to `Webhooks` to create a new webhook.
 The ballerina service functions will be triggerred everytime a specific event (that you have subscribed) occurs in the shop that have your Shopify app installed.

 > **Note**:
 > - Locally, you can use [ngrok](https://ngrok.com/docs) to expose your web service to the internet and to obtain a public URL (For example: 'https://7745640c2478.ngrok.io').
-> - In Choreo, you can obtain this service URL after App deployment.
+> - In Choreo, you can obtain this service URL from the `Invoke URL` section of the `Configure and Deploy` form under `Deploy` view before App deployment.
 > - Add a trailing `/` to the end of public URL if it's not present.